 What do I wear?

+You may wear regalia (available at the Cal Student Store), business casual, or cocktail attire.
+Regalia will not be available to purchase on-site during the event.
 Purchase your cap, tassel, stole, and gown — including an eco-friendly rental option — at the Cal Student Store.
 You may also dress in business casual or cocktail attire.
 (The university does not provide stoles, leis, and other items for the campuswide ceremony.)
 We recommend that you NOT wear high heels, as graduates will be seated in the steep stands.

 What are the security policies?